Frances P. Bolton: Early life

 She was born on March 29, 1885, in Cleveland, Ohio, as Frances Payne Bingham.
 She was the daughter of Charles William Bingham (1846–1929) and Mary Perry (née Payne) Bingham (1854–1898).
 Her siblings included Oliver Perry Bingham, William H. Bingham, Elizabeth Beardsley (née Bingham) Blossom, and Henry Payne Bingham.

 Among her maternal family members was uncle Nathan P. Payne (the former mayor of Cleveland), Oliver Hazard Payne (who worked for Cleveland based Standard Oil and was a trustee for the Standard Oil Trust), and aunt Flora Payne (the wife of U.S. Secretary of the Navy William Collins Whitney).
 Her maternal grandfather was wealthy U.S. Senator Henry B. Payne.

 She was educated at private schools in Cleveland, New York City, and in Paris.

 Congress

-Active in public health, nursing education and other social service, education, and philanthropic work, she succeeded her husband, Chester C. Bolton, in office a few months after his death in 1939.
+Active in public health, nursing education, and other social service, educational, and philanthropic work, she succeeded her husband, Chester C. Bolton, in office a few months after his death in 1939.
 Upon election to the remainder of her late husband's term, Bolton refused the customary widow's allowance comprising the remainder of the salary her late husband would have collected had he served out his term.
-She represented the 22nd District, mostly consisting of Cleveland's eastern suburbs.
+She represented the 22nd District, which mostly consisted of Cleveland's eastern suburbs.
 Bolton served an additional fourteen terms, serving alongside her son, Oliver P. Bolton, for three of those terms.
-She and Oliver appeared on What's My Line? as the only mother and son serving together.
+She and Oliver appeared on What's My Line? as the only mother-son pair serving in Congress at the same time.
 It was reported that when he voted against her, she once stage-whispered, "That's my adopted son."